ludioao/simplewpnonce/README.md

-# simplewpnonce
+# Simple Wp Nonce
-WP Nonce in a oriented object way
+A wrapper to WP Nonce in a oriented object way. ;)

 ##Usage:

-1. Create Nonce with Expire and Get.
+Create Nonce with Expire and Get.
 ```php
 use Ludioao\SimpleWpNonce\SimpleWpNonce as SimpleWpNonce;
 $timeToExpire = 3600; // 1h - per default: WP uses 1 day.